Harizz076/SYRA/README.md

 └── README.md
 ```

-## Snapshots

 ## License

 SYRA is released under the [MIT License](LICENSE).
 See [NOTICE](NOTICE) for third-party and upstream attribution information that must be retained in redistributions.

-## Contact Information
+## Contact

 Have a question, an idea, or a bug to report?
 Open a [GitHub issue](https://github.com/Harizz076/SYRA/issues) or email [shaikh.jamal@research.iiit.ac.in](mailto:shaikh.jamal@research.iiit.ac.in).